fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 ```
 Each cell record is variable-length, and starts with a byte full of bit flags that provide
 information about the contents and presentation.
 The contents of the rest of the cell entry
 vary based on the type.
+Some cells hold labels, others hold formulas.
+Formulas are tokenized,
+using a single byte for math operators and spreadsheet functions.

 Column references are output as a letter, starting with "A" for column 0, "AA" for column 26, up
 to "DW" for column 127.

 Numeric values are stored as 64-bit floating point values, using the Standard Apple Numerics
 Environment (SANE).
-These are equivalent to IEEE754 values.
+These are equivalent to IEEE 754 values.

+Performing small translations on the output can make it easier for modern applications to import
+the generated output.
+For example, cell ranges in AppleWorks are defined with a three-dot
+ellipsis, e.g. `@SUM(A12...A18)`, but modern spreadsheets expect two dots ("..") instead.
+Some
+of the functions are commonly known by other names, e.g. `@AVG` is more commonly provided as
+`@AVERAGE`.
+A slightly more complicated issue involves making formulas more easily recognizable,
+e.g. AppleWorks will use `(A12+A13)` as a formula, but a modern spreadsheet might expect that to
+begin with `+` or `=`.
+File format converters need to define the extent to which the original
+content will be modified for the sake of modern usability.